 The concept of unplugged weddings is relatively new, and it’s all down to the popularity of smartphones.
 It’s second nature for us to snap pics and share them with our phones!
-If you are not keen on the idea of having pictures from your wedding on the web straight away, then having an unplugged wedding might be something you should consider.

 After sharing this viral post about ruined wedding photos on my Facebook page, I received the following question from an anonymous Southern Bride:

 Is anyone having an unplugged wedding?
 Asking guests to turn cell phones off and not take their own photos?
 If so, how are you telling your guests about this?
 Are you putting it in the invitation or having some sort of sign at the wedding or just getting the celebrant/Mc to say something?